fsemiz/Introduction-To-Data-Structures/IntroductionToDataStructures-Part-I.md

 **It offers a high-performance, richly functional n-dimensional array type called ndarray**, which from this point forward we’ll refer to by its synonym, array.

-**Operations on array s are up to two orders of magnitude faster than those on lists.**
+**Operations on arrays are up to two orders of magnitude faster than those on lists.**

 In a big-data world in which applications may do massive amounts of processing on vast amounts of array-based data, this performance advantage can be critical.